Stephanie Morgan – My Path to Art

 As far back as I can remember, I’ve had a force within to create.
 As a little girl, I dismantled and painted various things.
 My grandparents weren’t thrilled with these activities.
 That energy later went into drawing and painting.
 Animals, plants, and faces were my favorites.

-During the time when my children were very young, I found it difficult to have time to create.
-But the energy was in me and would build up so that I felt I had to do something to stay sane.
-I started painting using the only hours left in the day after taking care of 4 babies and the household…midnight to 8:00 am.
-I used watercolors because they dried fast, required less set up and I could paint two at a time, a paintbrush in one hand, a blow dryer in the other.
-The images coming out at that time were about the love I felt for my babies.
-A whole series of paintings featuring mothers and babies that are now primarily owned by my family.
+When my children were very young, I found it difficult to have time to create.
+But the energy was building inside me.
+I started painting in the only hours left in the day after taking care of 4 babies and the household…midnight to 6:00 am.
+I used watercolors because they dried fast, required less setup and I could paint two at a time, a paintbrush in one hand, and a blow dryer in the other.
+The paintings at that time were about the love I felt for my sons.
+A whole series of mothers and babies.

 As my life changed, so did my art.
-When I moved to Mexico it was at a very complex, stressful time in life.
-For the first time I was living solely for myself, by myself.
-I was struggling with the adjustments but energy was building.
+When I moved to Mexico it was a very complex, stressful time in my life.
+For the first time, I was living solely for myself, by myself.
+I was struggling with the adjustments and my creative energy was building.

-By sharing this art I hope other people will hear the same message within their own hearts.
-You are not nothing, you have the right and the ability to be you and to shine with your own intelligence, your energy, and your strength.
+By sharing my voice with my art I hope other people will hear the same message within their hearts.
+You are not nothing, you have the right and the ability to be yourself.
+You are not obligated to silence yourself to please others.
+You have a duty to yourself and the world to create, to shine out loud, honestly, with your intelligence, your energy, and your strength.

 Stephanie Dawn Scott Morgan